 Dave Kasik was formerly Boeing’s Senior Technical Fellow in visualization and interactive techniques until his 2016 retirement.
 He developed the first user interface management system to simplify application programming.
 His work with 3D graphics ranges from computer animation and device drivers to massive model visualization tools and techniques.
 He pioneered the use of visual analytics to help extract more business insight from complex non-geometric data.

 Mr. Kasik also has extensive experience in the digital management of manufacturing data.
 Dave earned his Master’s in Computer Science from the University of Colorado in 1972 and a Bachelors in Quantitative Studies from Johns Hopkins University in 1970.
 He is an ACM Fellow and involved in professional activities with ACM and IEEE.

 Thomas A. (Tom) McDermott, Jr.

 Tom is a graduate of the Georgia Institute of Technology, with degrees in Physics and Electrical Engineering.
-He also has a visiting appointment in the Georgia Tech Sam Nunn School of International Affairs.
 Tom is also one of the creators of Georgia Tech’s Professional Master’s degree in Applied Systems Engineering and lead instructor of the “Leading Systems Engineering Teams” course.